Chart Color Schemes

 Mansfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mansfield's dwelling structure, as per the latest Census, consisted of 94.3% houses and 5.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 74.0% houses and 26.0% other dwellings.
-Home ownership in Mansfield was at 34.7%, with mortgaged dwellings at 37.4% and rented ones at 27.9%.
-The median monthly mortgage repayment was $2,144, higher than Brisbane metro's average of $2,100.
-The median weekly rent in Mansfield was $430, compared to Brisbane metro's $420.
-Nationally, Mansfield's mortgage repayments were significantly higher at $2,144 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Mansfield, as per the latest Census evaluation, 94.3% of dwellings were houses, with the remaining 5.7% comprising semi-detached units, apartments, and other types.
+This contrasts with Brisbane metro's dwelling structure, which was 74.0% houses and 26.0% other dwellings.
+Home ownership in Mansfield stood at 34.7%, with mortgaged dwellings at 37.4% and rented ones at 27.9%.
+The median monthly mortgage repayment in the area was $2,144, higher than Brisbane metro's average of $2,100.
+The median weekly rent figure for Mansfield was $430, compared to Brisbane metro's $420.
+Nationally, Mansfield's median mortgage repayments were significantly higher at $2,144 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing